 This is such an easy salmon recipe.
 It’s just a whole salmon filet, some oil, and a seasoning rub.
 Aside from putting the seasoning rub together, this only takes about 10 minutes in the oven.
 You can even prep the salmon the night before with the rub and let it sit in the fridge over night for even more flavor!

 You might be wondering…why also broil the salmon instead of only baking it?
 Over-cooked salmon gets very dry.
 So if you want that wonderful caramelization on the top and the crispy edges, you want to broil the salmon so it cooks faster at a higher temp.
 If you have a very thick piece of salmon (thicker than 1 and 1/2 inches, you can bake it first and then just broil for the last couple of minutes.

 (See exact measurements at the bottom of this page)

 - black pepper

 - onion powder

 - and you’ll need some oil (I use avocado oil)

 All you need to do is brush about 1 tablespoon of oil on the salmon.
 I like to use avocado oil or canola oil.
 Olive oil tends to smoke under the broiler’s high temperature.
 After brushing with oil, just mix together the rub ingredients and sprinkle it all over.
 I like to press it in after to make sure it stays in place.

-How to broil a salmon fillet:
+How to cook a salmon fillet in the oven:

 How to know when salmon is done: